-- 3.4.1 The Council of Governors at a general meeting shall appoint one of the Non-executive Directors as Group Deputy Chairman in accordance with 28.1 of the constitution and, in similar manner, shall remove any person appointed from that position and appoint another Non-executive Director in his place. - 3.4.2 Before a resolution for any such appointment is passed, the Board may decide which of the Non-executive Directors it recommends for that appointment; the Group Chair shall advise the Council of the recommendation from the Board which will not be binding upon the Council but will be presented to the Council at its meeting before it comes to a decision. - 3.4.3 In the absence of the Group Chair, the Group Deputy Chair shall be acting Group Chair of the Trust. - 3.4.4 Any Non-executive Director may at any time resign from the office of Group Deputy Chair by giving notice in writing to the Group Chair.
-The Council of Governors upon the recommendation of the Board may then appoint another Group Deputy Chair in accordance with paragraph 28.1 of the constitution.
+- 3.4.1 The Council of Governors at a general meeting shall appoint one of the Group Non-Executive Directors as Group Deputy Chairman in accordance with 27.1 of the Constitution and, in similar manner, shall remove any person appointed from that position and appoint another Group Non-Executive Director in his place. - 3.4.2 Before a resolution for any such appointment is passed, the Board may decide which of the Group Non-Executive Directors it recommends for that appointment; the Group Chairman shall advise the Council of Governors of the recommendation from the Board which will not be binding upon the Council but will be presented to the Council at its meeting before it comes to a decision. - 3.4.3 In the absence of the Group Chairman, the Group Deputy Chairman shall be acting Group Chairman of the Trust.

-- 3.4.5 Where the Group Chair of the Trust has died or has ceased to hold office, or where he/she has been unable to perform his/her duties as Group Chair owing to illness or any other cause, the Group Deputy Chairman shall act as Group Chair until a new Group Chair is appointed or the existing Group Chair resumes his/her duties, as the case may be; and references to the Group Chair in these Standing Orders shall, so long as there is no Group Chair able to perform his/her duties, be taken to include references to the Group Deputy Chairman. - 3.4.6 The Board of Directors shall, following consultation with the Council of Governors, appoint one of the Non-executive Directors as a Senior Independent Director to act in accordance with Monitor's NHS Foundation Trust Code of Governance (as may be amended and replaced from time to time); and the Trust's Standing Orders.
+- 3.4.4 Any Group Non-Executive Director may at any time resign from the office of Group Deputy Chairman by giving notice in writing to the Group Chairman.
+The Council of Governors upon the recommendation of the Board may then appoint another Group Deputy Chairman in accordance with paragraph 27.1 of the Constitution. - 3.4.5 Where the Group Chairman of the Trust has died or has ceased to hold office, or where he/she has been unable to perform his/her duties as Group Chairman owing to illness or any other cause, the Group Deputy Chairman shall act as Group Chairman until a new Group Chairman is appointed or the existing Group Chairman resumes his/her duties, as the case may be; and references to the Group Chairman in these Standing Orders shall, so long as there is no Group Chairman able to perform his/her duties, be taken to include references to the Group Deputy Chairman. - 3.4.6 The Board of Directors shall, following consultation with the Council of Governors, appoint one of the Group Non-Executive Directors as a Group Senior Independent Director to act in accordance with NHS England/Improvement's (formerly Monitor) NHS Foundation Trust Code of Governance (as may be amended and replaced from time to time); and the Trust's Standing Orders.

-3.5 Appointment and Role of the Senior Independent Director
+3.5 Appointment and Role of the Group Senior Independent Director